Why You Need to Learn How to Teach (Even if You're Not a Teacher)

 Being able to teach is the key to helping your clients, customers, and colleagues understand and value your work, ideas, services, or products.

 Knowing the fundamentals of teaching will help you lead more productive meetings, deliver higher-quality presentations, and train your new hires more effectively.
-And this goes beyond simply being able to explain things more effectively.
+And all of that leads to lower turnover (which is expensive), happier employees, and more business.
+This goes beyond simply being able to explain things more effectively.
 Teaching strategies include developing a measurable objective, explaining complex concepts in a simple manner, and using quality evidence to support your key points.
 Additionally, these strategies aren’t limited to presentations or face-to-face interactions.

 Consider the role of the blog in content marketing.
 Early on blogs were basically online diaries where people detailed their daily lives.
 Now they’re resource centers that businesses use to educate their clients.
 An effective, well-written blog post teaches customers and clients about how that business will solve their key problems.
 Companies are now willing to invest in writers who understand how to write to explain, teach, and inform their audiences about their key product or service because it brings in higher-quality leads with higher conversion rates.

 In any profession, using educational strategies in your meetings, sales and marketing, conferences calls, and trainings, will help your audience to better understand your key value proposition.
-When they understand your value, they are more likely to adopt your viewpoint, agree with your ideas and strategies, buy your product or service.
+When they understand your value - which is you know how to teach them something that solves their problem - they are more likely to adopt your viewpoint, agree with your ideas and strategies, buy your product or service, etc. And who doesn’t want that?